We are committed to protecting and respecting your privacy.

 - our professional advisors (including lawyers, accountants and auditors), our business partners, product and services suppliers, service providers and sub-contractors and this includes suppliers of IT services, payment processing, data back up and data hosting services;

 - advertisers and advertising networks that require the information to select and serve relevant adverts to you and others.
-We do not disclose information about identifiable individuals to our advertisers, but we may provide them with aggregate information about our users (this means we anonymise the data so it cannot be used to identify you).
+We do not disclose information about identifiable individuals to our advertisers, but we may provide them with aggregate information about our users.
 We may also use such aggregate information to help advertisers reach the kind of audience they want to target.
-We may make use of the personal data we have collected from you to enable us to comply with our advertisers’ wishes by displaying their advertisement to that target audience (this only happens if you have consented to the marketing cookies on our App or Site);
+We may make use of the personal data we have collected from you to enable us to comply with our advertisers’ wishes by displaying their advertisement subject to ePrivacy and GDPR requirements;

-- credit reporting agencies (this means the UK’s credit reference agencies – see further details below) or any business providing information about creditworthiness; other credit providers; insurers;
+- credit reporting agencies or any business providing information about creditworthiness; other credit providers; insurers;

 - any guarantor or proposed guarantor of your obligations to us; your assignees or proposed assignees;